linkerd/gsoc/rfc/2020/scale-testing/kohsheen1234/rfc.md

 [summary]: #summary

 # Summary
-This conrtibution aims to completely automate the scale tests, so that scale-testing can be performed very easily.
-Automating scale tests is done to ensure the performance of Linkerd is maintained.
+This conrtibution aims to completely automate the scale test framework, to ensure the scale tests are repeatable by the community.
+Automating scale tests serve to provide visibility into the proxy's performance and reveal any performance degration.
 # Problem Statement (Step 1)

 [problem-statement]: #problem-statement

 - Identify performance regression/potential errors with minimal manual intervention.
 - Latency in the network communication can be a massive issue.
-When new features added to Linkerd, it might detoirate the performance of Linkerd.
+When new features added to Linkerd, it might deteriorate the performance of Linkerd.
 So, it is important to understand if any new feature which has been added recently has a negative impact on Linkerd's performance.
-Manually checking every-time if there has been a regression in the performance is not a convinient solution.
+Manually checking every time if there has been a regression in the performance is not a convenient solution.
 This process can be automated, so that it is very simple to perform scale testing.
-- Once this scale testing has been automated, Linkerd will be able to :
+- Once this scale testing has been automated,the scale test framework will be able to :
   - Automatically add a sample workload to the cluster.
   - Record cluster,control pane and data plane metrics during the test.
     - Success rate
     - Latency and throughput
     - Dashboard load times
-    - Linkerd stat responsiveness
+    - Add backticks to linkerd stat
     - Prometheus cpu/memory usage
   - Report on resource usage, Linkerd performance and potential errors encountered.